“Desperation is like stealing from the Mafia: you stand a good chance of attracting the wrong attention.”

 We called that whiff “buck scent.”
 We likened it to the scent that male deer get when it’s mating season which causes them to run around looking for mates and, in turn, causing the potential mates to run away as far as possible.
 Our theory was that women could smell “buck scent” a mile away, and it was as repulsive to them as the north end of a magnet was to another north end of a magnet.

 Years later, fast forward to when I was running a business and sales were getting to a precarious point where we would only have a couple of months of run rate in our accounts receivables, I faced a similar situation.
 I wanted (desperately) to have sales, but knew that if a potential customer sensed that desperation, I was doomed.
 If the customer knew that I needed a sale, it would bring up the following negative outcomes:

 - The customer could drive a hard bargain on price.
 If I needed the money soon, then I’d probably be willing to take anything that came along.
 I lost the leverage of being able to play to my strengths, as I couldn’t legitimately walk away from the negotiations.

 - There was risk involved in execution.
 If we were perceived to be close to the precipice, then what would ensure that we’d be a going concern halfway through the contract?
 Having stability and continuity improved the chances of a successful project; yet, if we were threatened with not being able to pay wages, would we lose the people who were assigned to the project?

 - Could we actually do the work?
-If we needed money that badly, were we signing up contracts to do anything rather than the services which we were actually good at?
+If we needed money that badly, were we signing up contracts to do anything other than the services that we were actually good at?

 - They could try to poach our talent rather than go through us.
 If we weren’t going to be around in a few months anyway, why not grab the people who could do the work and get them to do the work as employees rather than going through my company and paying the markup?